Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Methodology

-\paragraph*{Score Integration Module.} Given the ranking scores from the first stage of the global retrieval baseline and the second stage of local concept reranking, we can achieve the final ranking score by simply summing the global score and local score.
+Given the ranking scores from the first stage of the global retrieval baseline and the second stage of local concept re-ranking, we can achieve the final ranking score by simply summing the global score and local score.
 Namely, the final score $S^n$ for the $n$-th target image can be shown as follows:

 The final ranking is achieved by the $S^n$ value from maximum to minimum.
+The scale parameter $\gamma$ is a hyperparameter with a default value equal to one.
+We summarize our proposed method in Algorithm~\ref{algo:fzsl}.